RobertoDiLorenzo/RobertoDiLorenzo/README.md

 ## 🧠 **About me**
 - 📚 I love writing in 📖 $\LaTeX$ 📖
-- I like study physics of the semiconductor
+- I like studing physics of the semiconductor